joelouismarino/sequential_flows/README.md

-# sequential_flows
+# Sequential Flows
-Code for sequential flows.
+Code for sequence modeling with autoregressive flows.